 It's a good idea to keep your current and/or savings accounts with a bank that's completely separate to the one you owe money to.

 Care is needed as some banks are linked even though they operate under different names.

 To protect yourself you need to keep your current account and savings with a bank or building society that isn't associated (it needs to have a separate FCA licence).

-You can use our FSCS search to find out which banks and building societies are linked and our current account comparison and savings account comparison to find suitable accounts with an unconnected bank if you need to.
+You can use our FSCS guide to find out which banks and building societies are linked and our current account comparison and savings account comparison to find suitable accounts with an unconnected bank if you need to.

 Lenders and creditors that you don't bank with need to apply to the courts and get permission to take your money before they can access to your bank accounts.
 They can either do this directly or via a debt collection agency.